-- Basing the platform at the "bedside" e.g. in the Emergency Department - Training staff in other departments - Governance, responsibility and accountability via a POCT governance team of which microbiology/virology must be part. - There has to be diagnostic quality assurance of all microbiology and virology POCT tests, from pre-analytical through to post-analytical stages similar to standard microbiology/virology tests. - The POCT service should be linked with local laboratory for IQC (internal quality control and assurance). - The linked microbiology/virology laboratory should assist the POCT service team regarding EQA (external quality assurance) fall within the local NHS Trust Pathology quality structure - Maintenance and troubleshooting - Funding - IT integration with Microbiology LIMS (Laboratory Information Management System) needs to be considered to fool-proof test results to patient care pathways and for Public Health reporting purposes - Laboratory based "POCT"/molecular testing - Availability of trained staff 24/7 consider training blood science staff - Need for culture for susceptibility testing, typing in outbreaks etc. - Networks: Consider if POCT should be in every spoke laboratory or Trust - Cost of platform (and ongoing costs) - The utility of a laboratory diagnosis versus clinical diagnosis in emergency and outbreak situations
+- Basing the platform at the "bedside" e.g. in the Emergency Department - Training staff in other departments - Governance, responsibility and accountability via a POCT governance team of which microbiology/virology must be part. - There has to be diagnostic quality assurance of all microbiology and virology POCT tests, from pre-analytical through to post-analytical stages similar to standard microbiology/virology tests. - The POCT service should be linked with local laboratory for IQC (internal quality control and assurance). - The linked microbiology/virology laboratory should assist the POCT service team regarding EQA (external quality assurance) and fall within the local NHS Trust Pathology quality structure - Maintenance and troubleshooting - Funding - IT integration with Microbiology LIMS (Laboratory Information Management System) needs to be considered to fool-proof test results to patient care pathways and for Public Health reporting purposes - Laboratory based "POCT"/molecular testing (Molecular tests that could be used as POCT but might be better based within a 24 hour and/or on-call laboratory setting) - Availability of trained staff 24/7 consider training blood science staff - Need for culture for susceptibility testing, typing in outbreaks etc. - Networks: Consider if POCT should be in every spoke laboratory or Trust - Cost of platform (and ongoing costs) - The utility of a laboratory diagnosis versus clinical diagnosis in emergency and outbreak situations